Scott's 50s Biography

 Regardless of my net worth, I traveled as though I had very little money, even though my day pak & luggage carried substantial hidden US dollars for emergencies.

-I traveled "close to the ground", "in the dirt" sleeping & cooking in clean hostels, eating street food, local's cheap transportation & walking.
-Using small day trips only when practically necessary.
+I traveled "close to the ground", "in the dirt" sleeping & cooking in clean hostels, eating street food, riding local's cheap transportation & walking.
+Using small day trips only when a practical necessity.

-Years from now when perhaps too old or infirm to travel, I don’t want you to look back and wish you would have traveled more.
+Years from now when perhaps too old or infirm to travel, I don’t want you to look back and wish you would have traveled or traveled more.

 [pplk: Travel Wisdom: Travel Benefits] [pplk: Travel Wisdom: Travel Benefits]

-2. Lacking High school diploma: At 50, you have already resolved this dilemma, if any, a long time ago.
+2. Lacking High school diploma: At 50, you long time ago resolved this dilemma.

-OTOH, if dissatisfied with your current career, choose to change it or add another. you have 15 to 20 years before retirement.
+OTOH, if dissatisfied with your current career, choose to change it or add another.
+You have 15 to 20 years before retirement to ACT.

 QUOTE: “You don't need college to learn stuff.
 Everything is available basically for free.